 Summer is the time of year when people try to enjoy activities outdoors.
 Summer can also be a dangerous time especially when the temperature starts to heat up.
 Prolonged periods of extreme temperatures can cause what is referred to as a heatwave.
 With any heatwave comes major health concerns.
 Consider these following tips when it comes to protecting your health from heatwaves.

 Staying hydrated during heat waves is essential to surviving what the summer throws at you.
 It is advised that a person should drink 16 to 32 fluid ounces every hour.
 However, if you have a heart condition, kidney disease, or other health issues it is wise to talk with your doctor before increasing your water intake.
 The water should be cool instead of room temperature.
 This helps your body stay cool.
 It is suggested to avoid ice-cold water because it may cause stomach cramps.
 Avoid drinks with caffeine or alcohol because this will cause your body to become dehydrated.
 Although in most areas, municipal tap water is a good choice, the brand Smart Water adds electrolytes to their water.
 It is a great alternative to sports drinks.

 Drink Sport Drinks

 If you prefer a drink with flavor, consider drinking Gatorade, Powerade, or other sports drinks with electrolytes in addition to your daily water intake.
-This will help replenish your salt and minerals that your body looses when it sweats and becomes dehydrated.
+This will help replenish your salt and minerals that your body loses when it sweats and becomes dehydrated.
 This doesn’t mean, however, that you should increase your salt intake on foods.
 If you are looking for an electrolyte drink without sugar and added flavor, Smartwater is a great alternative to sugary sports drinks.

 Eat Light Meals